lionellloh/code-boss/readme.md

 # Code-Boss Challenge

+Foreword:
+I believe a team's composition is extremely important to the success of the Hackathon.
+Having a common tech stack will be extremely valuable as well!

 Develop a mobile application that shows “restaurants near you with their respective rating highlighted”
 1. Basic Questions (80 Points)